nishadobe/spppartnerenablement/M0/README.md

 ![MAMP Setup](./images/mamp_app4.png)

-Go to the folder where you unzipped the zip-package of the La Boutique demo website.
+Go to the folder where you unzipped the zip-package of the Luma Telco demo website.
 Copy all files and paste them in the 'htdocs' folder.

 ![MAMP Setup](./images/mamp_app6.png)
 ![MAMP Setup](./images/mamp_app7.png)